• Menu

 The Lapidary Gallery and the Tabularium

-Excavated in the 1930s, the Lapidary Gallery is an underground gallery linking the Palazzo dei Conservatori and the Palazzo Nuovo.
+Dug out in the 1930s, the lapidary gallery is an underground passage connecting the Palazzo dei Conservatori and the Palazzo Nuovo.

-The gallery also gives access to the Tabularium: the ancient archive room dating from ancient Rome.
+The gallery also provides access to the Tabularium, the ancient Roman archive hall.

 The Centrale Montemartini

-Located in the district of Ostiense (south of Rome), the Montemartini Central is an annex of the Capitoline Museums inaugurated in 1997.
+Located in the Ostiense district (south of Rome), the Centrale Montemartini is an annex of the Capitoline Museums inaugurated in 1997.

-In a resolutely industrial setting visitors can discover collections of mainly Greek and Roman sculptures.
+In a decidedly industrial setting – the main equipment of the power plant, such as turbines and generators, has been preserved – visitors can discover collections mainly featuring Greek and Roman sculptures.

 Getting to the Capitoline Museums

-The vast majority of the Capitoline Museums’ collections are housed in the two palaces in Piazza del Campidoglio, in the centre of Rome, a few steps from the Monument to Victor Emmanuel II.
+Most of the Capitoline Museums’ collections are located in the two palaces in Piazza del Campidoglio, in the center of Rome, just a stone’s throw from the Victor Emmanuel II Monument.

-The easiest way to get there is to take one of the many busses that stop at Piazza Venezia, just a short walk away from the Museums.
+To get there, the easiest way is to take one of the many bus lines that stop at Piazza Venezia.
+From there, the Capitoline Museums are just a few minutes’ walk away.

 Address: Piazza del Campidoglio 1 – 00186 Roma